-Helping angry customers helpfully and confidently releases team leaders and managers from escalations – when people escalate the customer complaint to their line manager.
+Helping angry customers helpfully and confidently releases team leaders and managers from escalations.
 Reducing escalation means that line managers have time to concentrate on putting right the things that might be causing the complaints in the first place.

 Reduce stress levels – create a better working environment

 Being shouted at is not pleasant.
-If we are not trained to help customers when they are unhappy we may be exascerbating the situation, and feeling the pain of that as well.
+If we are not trained to help customers when they are unhappy we may be exacerbating the situation, and feeling the pain of that as well.